MetaforceWebsite/metaforce-docs/pages/coreFeatures/projects.md

 -   The metaforce-manifest.xml file can be `retrieved to refresh its all components`.
     ![metaforce manifest](./images/manifest.jpg)

+## Edit CustomObject Xml

+Once custom objects are retrieved successfully, you can find them in project side bar.
+A specific custom object can be expanded as below:

+-   `Folders`: fields, list views, validation rules, layouts, weblinks(Button & Links).
+-   `xxxxxx.object`: a complete custom object metadata xml which includes all metadata definitions, includes fields, validations, buttons, etc.
+-   `xxxxxx.object-template.xml`: a simplified xml which only contains specific object definition.
+It's used to create new fields, validation rules or other child metadata via adding the xml definition in this file.

+### Edit custom field, list view, validation rule, button & links

+To-Be-Updated

+### Create/Deploy a new custom field

+To-Be-Updated

+### Edit/Deploy search layouts & action overrides

+To-Be-Updated

 ## Code Editor Actions

 In metaforce code editor, you can `view, update, save, and refresh` your salesforce metadata directly which includes apex classes, aura, lwc, custom objects, custom fields, email templates, etc.